The Douglas F. King Associate Conductor

-Pablo Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, carrying out further studies in conducting in Lyon, and at the Conservatorium van Amsterdam and Universität der Künste Berlin.
-He received valuable input from Bernard Haitink, Pierre Boulez, David Zinman, Kurt Masur and Steven Sloane.
-Pablo Rus Broseta served as assistant conductor of the Orchestre Philharmonique de Liège in the 2009–2010 season, the Dutch National Opera Academy in 2010 as well as of the Valencia Youth Symphony Orchestra from 2010 to 2013.
+Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received invaluable guidance from Bernard Haitink, Pierre Boulez, David Zinman, Kurt Masur and Steven Sloane.
+He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009–2010 season, the Dutch National Opera Academy in 2010 and the Jove Orquestra de la Generalitat Valenciana from 2010 to 2013.
 In 2011 he founded the Spanish chamber orchestra Grup Mixtour, which he still directs today.
-There, he aims to revitalise concert experiences through the eclectic programming of music from different eras and with diverse aesthetics.
+There, he aims to revitalize concert experiences through eclectic programming of music from different eras and with diverse aesthetics.